vandhanaparthasarathy-hub/Sales-Data-Analysis-SQL_PowerBI/03_HR Analytics - Talent Acquisition - Using Power BI/00_README/README.md

 - Added `ValidApplication` flag — marks rows meeting all expected data quality conditions
 - Added `OfferDeclined` calculated column in Data view — Yes for Offered stage rows, No for all others

-**Tier 3 — Dimension queries**
+**Tier 3 — Dimension queries (Reference queries from 01_HiringData_Flat)**

-Attribute-specific cleanup in each dimension:
+Each Reference query inherited all 50 columns from the source and was trimmed to only the columns relevant to that entity.
+Remove Duplicates was applied on each primary key to produce one row per unique entity — this is the core normalisation step that reduces cardinality and separates descriptive attributes from the fact table.

-- `Candidates` — extracted FirstName and LastName via Split Column, calculated Age from DateOfBirth, derived AgeGroup brackets, removed duplicates on CandidateID
+- **Candidates** — retained candidate columns only · Split CandidateName into FirstName and LastName · calculated Age from DateOfBirth · derived AgeGroup as a conditional column
-- `Jobs` — removed Department text columns after DeptID generation, removed duplicates on JobID, added `JobLevelOrder` calculated column for correct level sorting
+- **Jobs** — retained job columns only · DeptID carried through from Tier 1
+- **Sources** — retained SourceID, SourceName, SourceType
-- `Recruiters` — replaced blank RecruiterEndDate with null, set to Date type, removed duplicates on RecruiterID
+- **Recruiters** — replaced blank RecruiterEndDate with null · set to Date type
-- `Departments` — loaded from a separate Excel reference file; DeptID generated using Index column and Text.PadStart for zero-padded IDs
+- **Hiring Managers** — retained HiringManagerID and descriptive columns
+- **Position Slots** — retained PositionSlotID and JobID · extracted SlotNumber using Text.AfterDelimiter on the hyphen
+-
+**Tier 3b — Manually maintained reference tables**

+Two tables were prepared outside the flat file and loaded separately:

+- DepartmentName, DeptHead, DeptHeadEmail, DepartmentNameShort · DepartmentID generated in Power Query using Index column + Text.PadStart → **DEPT01 to DEPT06** · loaded as the Departments table · connected to Jobs via DepartmentID
+- **HeadcountPlan (CSV)** — loaded from the generator output · original columns were Department, Quarter, TargetHires only · enriched in Power Query with: QuarterStartDate (Date type — enables inactive relationship to Dates), Year and Quarter split from the Quarter string, DepartmentID mapped via conditional column, HeadCountPlanID generated as a surrogate key → **78 rows**
+- **SourceCosts (CSV)** — loaded from the generator output · MonthDate added as a Date type column — enables inactive relationship to Dates · SourceCostID added as a surrogate key · ReferralSpend query created separately from Applications (Hired + Referral rows grouped by month) and **appended** into SourceCosts → **300 rows total covering all 7 sources**

 **Referral cost appended to SourceCosts**